What You’ll Learn

-However, if you’re concerned about the qualification standards and higher interest rates of a jumbo loan, here’s how you can stay within conforming loan limits:
+However, if you’re concerned about the qualification standards and higher interest rates of a jumbo loan, there are ways to stay within conforming loan limits.

 Increase your down payment: Conforming limits don’t apply to purchase price; rather it’s the amount financed that needs to be considered.
 If you’re on the cusp of jumbo loan requirements, consider increasing your down payment.

 For example, if you buy a home that costs $640,000 in an area where $548,250 is the conforming loan limit, and you have a down payment of $90,000, adding just $1,750 to your down payment would bring your loan to $548,250, meeting the conforming loan limit.

 How to stay within conforming loan limits for a refinance:

 Wait until you’ve paid off enough of your balance: If your existing mortgage is a jumbo loan, you can refinance to a conventional mortgage once your loan balance drops below the conforming loan threshold.
 Note: if you plan to roll any closing costs into your loan or tap into home equity, this will add to your mortgage balance.